rgildiaz/ITI/pxeboot.md

     1. Open the Control Panel
     2. Navigate to Programs > Programs and Features > Turn Windows features on or off
     3. Check the box next to "TFTP Client", and click OK
 2. Plug the computer into a network switch the server is connected to.
-Use the Command Prompt to transfer a file:
+3. Use the Command Prompt to transfer a file:
     1. Open the Command Prompt
     2. Transfer ``menu.c32`` (or any other small file):
 ```
 tftp 192.168.0.105 GET "menu.c32"
 ```
-3. You should see something like the following:
+4. You should see something like the following confirming a file transfer:
 ```
 Transfer successful: 27672 bytes in 1 second(s), 27672 bytes/s
 ```